Hidden Gems in London

 A relaxing walk along the canals of Little Venice is a wonderful insider tip for London that not many tourists know about yet

-Our tip: Reward yourself for your walk with a delicious brunch on the houseboat Darcie & May Green.
+Our tip: Treat yourself to a brunch on the houseboat Darcie & May Green after your walk—it’s a unique experience in a secret corner of London.

 Japanese Kyoto Garden